 The Zaku II now burns [M-2] to disengage and attack.
 The Zeon player considers moving him in the way of the Acguy to make Commando take effect, but instead opts to put the Zaku near the trees to gain Cover.
 It attacks Shiro while moving backwards in Rapid fire range.
 Shiro gains [M+1] thanks to Galvanizing Display.

-The Machine gun makes 10 shots, Accuracy 8 vs Evade+2, Shiro needs a 6+ to Evade.
+The Machine gun makes 6 shots and Rapid Fire gives +2 Hits, Accuracy 8 vs Evade+3, Shiro needs a 5+ to Evade.

-His Shield blocks 1 and he takes the remaining 4 hits at 200 DMG each.
-Now Shiro is finally below 50% HP.
+His Shield blocks 1 and Idealist blocks another Hit, and he takes the remaining 3 hits at 200 DMG each.

 End of turn Momentum – Fed 3 / Zeon 2.

 Turn 4 – Shiro is up next.
-Since he is below 50% HP, the Fighting Spirit trait gives him [M+1] and a Focus action which he uses on shooting accuracy.
-Finally having having a clear shot at the Acguy, he fires its Machine gun in Rapid Fire range.
+Since he is below 50% HP, the Fighting Spirit trait gives him [M+1].
+Finally having having a clear shot at the Acguy, he fires his Machine gun in Rapid Fire range (+2 Hits).

 Thankfully the Acguy is a very heavy MS with good armor and survives after taking 1000 DMG.